MonstraG/go-server/README.md

 - Persistent database in its simplest form - a json file
 - CRUD
 - 404 page
+- redirect to 404 on unknown urls
-- htmx partials endpoint protection
+- htmx partials endpoint protection (redirect to 404 if not htmx request)